Amsterdam’s club scene is the best its been since the 1990s.

 Not to be forgotten the small Mazzo club on the Rozengracht moved from booking post-punk bands when it opened in the early 80s to booking acts like Public Enemy in 1988.
 Promoters at the Mazzo such as Paul Jay and Cellie had DJs like Darren Emerson (CREAM/Underworld), Paul Daley (Leftfield) and Mike Pickering from Manchester’s Haçienda flown over from the UK whilst by the mid 90s the venue was holding the first Dutch drum and bass parties.
 Steve Rachmad, San Proper, Steffi, Steven de Peven, Bart Skils and Melon all held their first nights in the Mazzo.
 All these DJs would go on to big things in the Amsterdam scene.

-Over the close of the 1990s and early 00s all these clubs eventually fell to the pressures of tragedy, drugs, changing political attitudes and the growing influence of the property market.
+Over the end of the 1990s and into early 00s the RoXY, iT and the Mazzo all eventually closed to the pressures of personal tragedy, crime, changing political attitudes towards drugs and the night time economy and the growing influence of the property market.

 By the mid-00s Club 11 and Studio 80 had arrived to help the stumbling AMS club scene.
 Up on the 11th floor of a derelict sorting office overlooking the city Club 11 was an experiment in using the creative industries to regenerate urban areas.
 Amsterdam’s modern art museum had temporarily relocated to the privatised PTT postal company building in 2004 and Club 11 grew out of the opportunities this generated.